Complete the following tasks before installing and configuring Citrix Provisioning.

-Ensure that all Windows updates are current before installing Provisioning Services components.
-In some cases, you may need to install numerous updates; Citrix recommends that you reboot after installing all Windows updates.
+Ensure all Windows updates are current before installing Citrix Provisioning components.
+Citrix recommends that you reboot after installing all Windows updates.

 Select and configure the Microsoft SQL database